AnandChowdhary/hello-bar/README.md

 ### Customization

-These are the default values, and you can customize them to the values in comments:
+These are all the options you can use in the constructor:

 ```js
 new HelloBar({